AlexSaeChao/coffeeBeans/README.md

 5. Navigate to the "Main" activity and explore the different ad types.

+## APK File

+You can download the APK file of this app from the root directory of this repository.
+Simply click the following link to download the APK file: [AdIntegrationApp.apk](AdIntegrationApp.apk)

 ## AdMob Integration

 To integrate your own AdMob ads into this app, follow these steps: